Skip to main content

 Government and MPs

 Politics and the legal system often drew Māori to Wellington.
 The Māori members of Parliament in the lower house and the Legislative Council had to live and work in Wellington.
 Māori also travelled to Wellington to support petitions, attend meetings of the Native Affairs select committee, and support or oppose bills going through Parliament.
 A number of Māori politicians started their careers as interpreters at Parliament or in the Native Department.
-Carvers were employed by the Dominion Museum in Wellington in the early 1900s.
+Carvers were employed by the Dominion Museum in Wellington in the early 20th century.

 Māori migrate to the cities